cannotilever/cannotilever/README.md

 # Jacob Ellington
-I am a Sophomore Electrical and Computer Engineering major at Worcester Polytechnic Institute and general nerd.
+I am a Junior Computer Science major and ECE minor at Worcester Polytechnic Institute.
+I am also a massive Linux, Rust, and ESP32 fanboy.

 ## Competition Robotics